Kauai Waterfalls (Hawaii)

 Click here for the full World of Waterfalls map

-Known as the Garden Island, Kauai (or Kaua'i) seemed to us to be like the back-to-nature island.
+Kauai Waterfalls are abundant in an island that is sometimes known as the Garden Island.
+Indeed, Kauai (or Kaua'i) seemed to us to be like the back-to-nature island.
 It seemed to harbor some of the grandest natural features in all the Hawaiian Islands, and this included one of the wettest spots on earth at the top of Mt Wai'ale'ale, the dramatic fluted cliffs of the famous Na Pali Coast, as well as the Grand Canyon of the Pacific in Waimea Canyon.
 But like most of the other islands, we didn't have to rough it in order to get close to Nature as there were plenty of accommodation options

 to choose from.